SugarAng5l/uhhhh/README.md

 [Homo ura 🤣🤣.. 😮‍💨 madokain] Be creative gamefreak pls im already selling you my organs.

-bisexual king] woah you and your oomf tonge
+To [bisexual king] woah you and your oomf tonge

 [bisexual king] thinks: what is an oomf tongue